My Body Sings Electric: Changing Color (2010-2012)

 In November 2010, My Body Sings Electric traveled to Portland, Oregon to record at Interlace Audio.
 The members were huge fans of many albums recorded at Interlace, including records from Dance Gavin Dance, Fear Before, and Closure In Moscow.
 The production quality of the album was an improvement over "They Don't Want Music" and enhanced the band's new pop-sensible sound.
 Stephan Hawkes produced, engineered, recorded, mixed, and mastered the album.
 "Changing Color" was scheduled to be released in early April 2011.

 In April 2011, My Body Sings Electric released “Changing Color” to a two-night run of sold-out shows at The Bluebird with friends in The Epilogues and Input.
 The long list of shows in 2011 included a date at Red Rocks Amphitheater.

 In late 2011 the band embarked on a west coast tour named, "Terminatour 2011" through Billings, Bremerton, Portland, San Francisco, Los Angeles and Las Vegas.

 In the beginning of 2012, bassist Jason Bower took a leave of absence for personal reasons.
 Unwilling to slow the pace, the band pressed on with close friend Marshall Gallagher (touring guitarist for 3OH!3) on bass duties.
 The year would include a main stage performance at Westword Music Showcase with Churchill, Macklemore and Girl Talk along with a trip to Austin for SXSW 2012, and another west coast tour through Las Vegas, Los Angeles, San Francisco, Portland, Seattle and Idaho.

 In the spring of 2012, Changing Color cracked the top 200 on the CMJ charts and the band inked licensing agreements with 17 national TV networks including Showtime, MTV, Bravo, Fox Sports and Discovery Networks.

 Bower returned as bassist for the band in December 2012, as Gallagher moved to Los Angeles.

 "Oceancrest" - Present

 The band entered the studio in late 2012 to record a new single with Jason Livermore (Rise Against, As I Lay Dying, Alkaline Trio).
 "Oceancrest" was released shortly after on December 4, 2012.
 With the release of the new single, for the first time the band received attention from national music bloggers.
-The single received features from popular music blogs including Kings of A&R, The Ruckus and The Kollection.
+The single received features from popular music blogs including Kings of A&R, and The Kollection.

 On the heels of the single's success the band planned to enter the studio in 2013 to record a two part album to be released in separate EPs over the next year.